nextapps-de/xone/doc/api.md

 ### Xone API

-> __Note:__ Uppercase names helps you to determine static identifiers (e.g. API namespaces, global config, flags, switches) and read-only constants.
+Uppercase identifiers helps you to determine:

+* __static vars__ (e.g. API namespaces, global configs, constants, flags, switches)
+* __read-only values__
+* __special definitions__ in object notation to fulfill conventions of Xone automated system
+* __special members__ and classes also used by the automated system

+> __Note:__ Therefore all members of `APP.*` are uppercase to symbolize that they a part of the automated concept.
+Corresponding types are described by its interfaces.
+The descision to use these concept is open to you, also most of them can be used directly outside the automated chain.

 ## Global Constants